Molecular dynamics: Coarse-graining and reduced representations

 The simplest form of coarse-graining is the united atom (sometimes called extended atom) and was used in most early MD simulations of proteins, lipids, and nucleic acids.
 For example, instead of treating all four atoms of a CH_{3} methyl group explicitly (or all three atoms of CH_{2} methylene group), one represents the whole group with one pseudo-atom.
 It must, of course, be properly parameterized so that its van der Waals interactions with other groups have the proper distance-dependence.
 Similar considerations apply to the bonds, angles, and torsions in which the pseudo-atom participates.
 In this kind of united atom representation, one typically eliminates all explicit hydrogen atoms except those that have the capability to participate in hydrogen bonds (polar hydrogens).
 An example of this is the CHARMM 19 force-field.

 The polar hydrogens are usually retained in the model, because proper treatment of hydrogen bonds requires a reasonably accurate description of the directionality and the electrostatic interactions between the donor and acceptor groups.
 A hydroxyl group, for example, can be both a hydrogen bond donor, and a hydrogen bond acceptor, and it would be impossible to treat this with one OH pseudo-atom.
 About half the atoms in a protein or nucleic acid are non-polar hydrogens, so the use of united atoms can provide a substantial savings in computer time.

 Machine Learning Force Fields

-Machine Learning Force Fields] (MLFFs) represent one approach to modeling interatomic interactions in molecular dynamics simulations.
+Machine Learning Force Fields (MLFFs) represent one approach to modeling interatomic interactions in molecular dynamics simulations.
 MLFFs can achieve accuracy close to that of ab initio methods.
 Once trained, MLFFs are much faster than direct quantum mechanical calculations.
 MLFFs address the limitations of traditional force fields by learning complex potential energy surfaces directly from high-level quantum mechanical data.
 Several software packages now support MLFFs, including VASP and open-source libraries like DeePMD-kit and SchNetPack.

+Machine Learned Interatomic Potentials

+Machine Learned Interatomic Potentials (MLIPs) are computational models that use machine learning techniques to approximate the interactions between atoms in a material.
+Their primary goal is to predict quantities such as total energy, atomic forces, and stresses with accuracy approaching that of quantum mechanical methods, such as Density Functional Theory (DFT), while maintaining lower computational cost.
+MLIPs are typically trained on datasets generated from first-principles calculations, where atomic configurations are paired with corresponding energies and forces.
+The models learn an approximation to the potential energy surface (PES), which describes how the energy of a system varies with atomic positions.
+Forces acting on atoms are then obtained as the gradient of the predicted energy, ensuring consistency with physical laws.

+MLIPs have been widely applied in molecular dynamics simulations and materials science, enabling the study of complex phenomena such as defect formation, phase transformations, and chemical reactions.
+In high-energy environments, such as radiation damage cascades, energy-based MLIPs are generally preferred because they ensure energy conservation and provide more stable simulations under extreme conditions, particularly when combined with short-range repulsive corrections such as the Ziegler–Biersack–Littmark (ZBL) potential.